 Most of us probably just blast right through this verse when we read this book but I think that in doing so we miss something.
 The former book that Luke refers to is The Gospel According To Luke.
 There are two schools of thought about Theophilus.
 Theophilus, at that time in Biblical history, was often used as an honorary title and it's meaning is "friend of God" or "lover of God".
 Many people take this view in that the book was not addressed to a single individual but to the Christians of those days.
 Others believe that Theophilus, in this sense, was a person of that time.
 Many believe it to be addressed to Theophilus ben Ananus who was the brother-in-law of Caiaphas and the High Priest at the Temple from 37-41 A.D.
 Personally, I believe that Luke is using Theophilus as an honorary title in this case.
 If you look at what was happening during the time of the writing of this book, the Christians of these days were being singled out and persecuted to the point of execution.
 For Luke to address the book to an individual it would effectively be a death warrant for "Theophilus".
 I think that the question we each should ask ourselves is am I a "friend of God"/"lover of God".
 If our answer is yes, then, this book is a history book and it is addressed to us.
 It tells us how the church got to the point where we, as Gentiles (non-Jews) received the Word of God.
 If our answer to the question is no, then, we need to go back and read the Gospel accounts of the life of Jesus Christ.
 What does "friend of God"/"lover of God" mean to you?

-until the day he was taken up to heaven, after giving instructions through the Holy Spirit to the apostles he had chosen.
+until the day when, after giving instructions through the Ruach HaKodesh to the emissaries whom he had chosen, he was taken up into heaven.

-After his suffering, he showed himself to these men and gave many convincing proofs that he was alive.
-He appeared to them over a period of forty days and spoke about the kingdom of God.
+After his death he showed himself to them and gave many convincing proofs that he was alive.
+During a period of forty days they saw him, and he spoke with them about the Kingdom of God.

 One thing that jumps out at me in the first part of this verse is the fact that it says "while he was eating with them".
 We probably just blow on by this when we read this verse but have you ever asked yourself why Jesus would have been eating with them?
 As we looked at yesterday, this happened after Jesus was resurrected so I don't think Jesus ate to fulfill his own needs.
 It seems to me that Jesus probably dined with the apostles to help them to be more comfortable.
 Isn't it awesome to see that no matter what Jesus was always putting others first?
 The command that he gave the apostles is just as significant for us today as it was to them at the time.
 He told them to wait for the Holy Spirit before they left to do the work that he was going to give them.
 How often do you and I want to go ahead without the guidance from the Holy Spirit?
 It is very tempting to try to do so and to try to make our plans fit into God's plan but that can lead to frustration.